![]() |

 Typical cancels:

 The most common cancel is 5 ring cancel with a number in the center.
 I've seen them in black and red.
 For example nr 109 for the town of Pforzheim.
-Some other numeral cancels:
+Other numeral cancels:

 4: Aglasterhausen